Indeed, a catchy headline is your entry into your reader and potential customer’s world–and that’s a very busy space they occupy.

-For example, one recent study, conducted by Content Marketing Institute, found that including a hyphen or colon in the headline increased the click-through rate by 9%, over headlines without one.
+For example, one recent study, conducted by Content Marketing Institute, found that including a hyphen or colon in the headline increased the click-through rate by 9%.

 Headlines fail when they don’t match the article written or aren’t relevant to a specific theme.
-Also, when the length exceeds 62 characters, search engines tend to ignore the remainder of the headline.
-This could decrease the conversion rate in the long run.
+(Also, when the length exceeds 62 characters, search engines tend to ignore the remainder of the headline.
+This could decrease the conversion rate in the long run and decrease the search engine appeal you’re after.)

 Step #1: Use specific numbers & data in your headline